xPaw/PHP-Source-Query/README.md

 Open a pull request if you know another game which supports Source Query and/or RCON protocols.

+# How to tell if the game supports Source Query Protocol?

+Add your server to your favourites in Steam server browser, and if Steam can display information about your server, then the protocol is supported.

 ## Functions
 <table>
 	<tr>